matheusicaro/matheusicaro-node-framework/README.md

 #### [InvalidStateError](https://github.com/matheusicaro/matheusicaro-node-framework/blob/master/src/errors/invalid-state.error.ts#L21)

-`InvalidStateError` is an type of error recommended to be used when an invalid state was found and your app is not able to be handle with.
+`InvalidStateError` is a type of error recommended to be used when an invalid state is found and your app is not able to handle with.

 This error will: